-The College require approximately 30 days for marking of questions Feedback will be provided, and a further 30 days may be required to mark any resubmissions, although this will depend on the amount of work being resubmitted.
+The College require up to 30 days for marking for unit 1 and up to 45 days for marking of units 2 - 5.
+Feedback will be provided, and a further 30 days may be required to mark any resubmissions, although this will depend on the amount of work being resubmitted.
 Please note that these timings are approximate and intended only as a guide.
 In many cases submissions are marked and returned much earlier.
 If resubmission of work is required, students will have 30 days to do so.